VictorWesterlund/edkb/README.md

 These binds were created to provide quick access to useful exploration, combat and miscellaneous flight functions.

-**Intended for commanders using HOTAS or DualShock/Xbox controllers;** as WASD are rebinded.
+**Intended for commanders using HOTAS or DualShock/Xbox controllers;** as WASD are rebonded.

 The binds were (sorta carefully, sorta organically) chosen in reference to a cheap wireless keyboard I picked up specifially for this purpose.
 Key placements might not make as much sense depending on your keyboard.